iqam2000/Smart-Methods-Intern-/Task #1 Install Ubuntu & ROS.md

 - Type: Linux
 - Version: Ubuntu (64-bit)
 - Leave all settings as it is (Default).
-- ؤlick Create to initialize the machine!
+- Click Create to initialize the machine!

 ## 3. Install your image <br/>
 On Mac OS or Windows you can download Ubuntu from here : https://ubuntu.com/download/desktop <br/>